Hub

 • Instruct a solicitor – this will be the person who handles all conveyancing on your behalf

-• Survey begins – your solicitor will arrange a survey on the property to make sure there are no issues.
-This is also the stage where you will process your mortgage application (we can help with that) if you’re borrowing funds to buy the property
+• Legal work begins – your solicitor will arrange property searches on the property to make sure there are no issues.
+This is also the stage where you will process your mortgage application if you’re borrowing funds to buy the property

 • Contract pack – your solicitor will contact the seller’s solicitor to obtain the contract pack